supreethr23/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/03-Onboard-Azure-Monitor-for-containers-with-Azure-Arc-enabled-Kubernetes-cluster.md

 In this exercise, you will see how to configure Azure Monitor for containers and view insights for Kubernetes - Azure Arc resource.

+## Lab Objectives

+In this exercise, you will be performing the following tasks:

+- Task 01: Configuring Azure Monitor

 ## Task 1: Configuring Azure Monitor

 1. Navigate to **azure-arc** resource group and select **microk8s-cluster** Kubernetes - Azure Arc resource from the resources listed.